pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 Targets with a sn76489 have access to PSGLib.

-Targets with a SAA1099 (at the moment just the SAM Coupé) have access etracker
+Targets with a SAA1099 (at the moment just the SAM Coupé) have access to etracker in addition to AY emulation code that allows use of [WYZ Player].

 # Input Library